benignware/parentscroll-fix/README.md

 Fix
 ---

-The fix tracks the touch position on the document to determine the scrolling direction and prevents default behaviour when moving beneath the edge.
+The fix tracks the touch position on the document to determine the scrolling direction and prevents scrolling when moving beyond the edges.

 Additonal Notes
 --------------